survivejs/webpack-book/manuscript/extending/02_plugins.md

 };
 ```

-Even though this is a simple plugin, it took a lot of effort to achieve a basic implementation.
+Even though this is a humble plugin, it took a lot of effort to achieve a basic implementation.
 It would be possible to decompose the plugin logic further although it is currently in a manageable shape.
 There are additional observations that are useful to make based on the implementation:

 * The plugin output has been wrapped in callbacks.
 This way output related logic is performed only if the output (the `verbose` flag) has been enabled.
 It is possible webpack will receive better logging facilities of its own in the future.
 For now, you can log warnings and errors through `compilation.warnings.push(new Error(...))` and `compilation.errors.push(...)` interface.
 * The plugin has been written in a functional style as much as possible.
 The individual helper functions have been tested thoroughly and written in a test driven manner.